 IEP Stands for “Individualized Education Plan”.
 This is the document that outlines your child’s specific needs and the services agreed upon by the team, to benefit the student’s educational development.
 In other words, this document states what your child is entitled to for their education.
 The document is meant to stay with you if you move to a new school, or even a new state, and will be adopted or adapted by the new school as appropriate.
 The IEP team includes you (the parent), the child’s teacher or representative, an administrator, and any specialist who may have evaluated your child (speech-language pathologist, occupational therapist, adaptive PE teacher, psychologist, special education teacher).
 Each year, the entire team will meet for an annual IEP meeting.
 At these meetings you will all discuss the child’s progress, discuss the services, and write new goals for the next year.
 As part of the team, you always have the choice to agree or disagree with the IEP.
 Every 3 years, a “Triennial IEP meeting” is held.
 At this time, your child will be re-evaluated for eligibility of special education services.

-- YOU are a very important member of your child’s IEP team.
+Parents!
+Remember YOU are a very important member of the IEP team.

 - Be open about your concerns and how they affect the child’s home life.